 - The class of 600cc sportbikes is in decline.
 In 2021, the Yamaha R6 is no longer available in most markets.
 The Honda CBR600RR is not available in most markets, and is a super-exclusive motorcycle.
 The Suzuki GSXR-750 has been retired, after not receiving any upgrades in years.
 The Kawasaki ZX-6R 636 remains in production and is excellent value — and they won’t be around forever as the market diminishes and emissions restrictions tighten.

 - You won’t be young forever.
 Riding a sportbike takes a bit of strength in the lower back and legs, to grip the tank, and remain over the bars while keeping your back straight and the weight off the clip-ons.
 It’s uncomfortable to do correctly for more than 20 minutes for most people — and it gets harder as you get older.
 Those who ride for longer generally compromise their position, straightening elbows etc. Anyway, it’ll get harder, so if you can still stomach the position, now might be the time.
+(To help it last as long as possible, see my guide to sportbike riding position for everyday riding.)

 - They look extremely edgy.
 Have a look at the MV Agusta F3 675 below, and don’t tell me you don’t want to at least sit on it…